joeyguerra/joeyguerra/pages/blog/2025/index.md

+---
+{
+    layout: './pages/layouts/post.html',
+    image: '',
+    title: 'What do you do when the business case isn’t there but you know intuitively that building software will improve the bottom line?', excerpt:"You start small and work outward from the middle.",
+    shouldPublish: true,
+    published: new Date('2025-01-12T17:29:00.000Z'),
+    tags: ['strategy', 'plan', 'software', 'business', 'case'],
+    image: null,
+    uri: '/blog/2025/index.html'
+}
+---
 # What do you do when the business case isn’t there but you know intuitively that building software will improve the bottom line?

 You start small and work outward from the middle.